 Sunworks (California)

-When a solar company goes out of business, customers are often left in a difficult position, particularly if their systems are not yet operational.
+When a solar company closes down, customers are often left in a difficult position, particularly if their systems are not yet operational.
 Here are key areas of concern:

 Incomplete Solar Installations